 Requirements to Obtaining your License

-- Licensees must possess a valid stat of Alaska business license which is issued seperately for $50 per year
+- Licensees must possess a valid state of Alaska business license which is issued separately for $50 per year

 - Practical experience as a journeyman electrician in inside commercial wiring for at least four of the six years immediately before the date of application;